swcarpentry/git-novice/episodes/05-history.md

 {: .output}

 All right!
 So
-we can save changes to files and see what we've changed&mdash;now how can we restore older versions of things?
+we can save changes to files and see what we've changed—now how can we restore older versions of things?
 Let's suppose we accidentally overwrite our file: